The history of man is dominated by, and reflects, the amount of available energy

-Capitalism goes in stages — From mercantile in the 18th century, industrial in the 19th to global capitalism throughout the 20th.
+Capitalism evolves in stages : mercantile in the 18th century, industrial in the 19th and global capitalism throughout the 20th.

 Each period broadly based on the concept of capitalisation — That is, the net value stored in all forms of capital — natural, share, intellectual, human, financial, social, promissory and manufactured — tended to increase as a result of economic processes and transactions.

 Value creation is the constant of capitalism.
 But what is value?

 Value is the energetic p0tential of a thing to do the work of change.
 Value is energy in its social form.

 To be clear, money is not value.
 Money is a store of energetic potential.
 And like energy, value can be stored in multiple forms called “capitals”.
 You could use your financial capital to pay a neighbor to mind your pet or you could use your social capital to do the same.
 Spot can’t tell the difference.
 Both financial and social capital can do identical work.
 The big difference is that the money exhausted through use.
 The social capital did not.